 DAIRY, WARWICKSHIRE: Charles farms in partnership with his two brothers.
-They milk 350 Holstein cows, housed all year round.
-The farm grows wheat, oilseed rape, oats, barley, potatoes and maize on 1,300 acres (526 hectares).
+They keep 350 Holstein cows indoors and milk them both traditionally and using a robotic system.
+The farm also grows wheat, oilseed rape, oats, barley, potatoes and maize on 1,300 acres (526 hectares).

 Charles is married to a primary school teacher, Linda, and has become very interested in education.
 He believes the farming industry needs to step out of its 'bubble' and do more to bridge what he sees as a knowledge gap between the producer and the consumer.
 That means farmers talking to schoolchildren and the general public about the job of farming and why, according to Charles, "British produce is the best in the world".

 National radio and TV, regional radio, local newspapers.